-If you are packing heaps of camera stuff and move around a lot you now know what the best choice is for your next hybrid hiking-camera backpack.
+If you are packing heaps of camera stuff and are moving around a lot you now know what the best choice is for your next hybrid hiking-camera backpack.

 Thanks for taking the time to read this review.
-If you have something to add related to your expereince with the Atlas Athlete pack, leave a comment for posterity below.
+If you have something to add related to your experience with the Atlas Athlete pack, leave a comment for posterity below.